-To further complement our clinical experiences, each of our residents is required to complete a research project during their training.
-The results of these projects are presented at the Department's Annual Research Symposium.
+To further complement our clinical experiences, each of our residents is required to complete a scholarly project during their training.
+The results of these projects are presented at the Annual Research Symposium for both Internal Medicine and Pediatrics.

-Residents have the opportunity to designate up to 6 weeks of electives as “research” time to explore their scholarly interests.
+Residents have the opportunity to designate up to six weeks of electives as “research” time to explore their scholarly interests.
 Scholarship is broadly defined and may be based in education, public health/policy, or the clinical or basic sciences.
 The subject of study is solely determined by the individual resident's interest.
+We challenge residents to harness their interests and engagement in any area of their choosing and view it through a scholarly lens.
 We have found that this has provided a wonderful opportunity for residents to get first-hand experience with the process of developing a research question, collecting and evaluating data, and presenting data to their colleagues.

 Many of the research projects completed by our residents have been awarded research grants; presented at state, regional, or national meetings; and published in peer-reviewed medical journals.